wogscpar/SZZUnleashed/README.md

 ## Examples and executables <a name="examples_n_exec"></a>

 In [the examples](./examples) directory, one can find documents containing descriptions about each script.
-There is also [a data directory](./examples/data) where one can find data produced by the scripts.
-It can be used to either study how the output should look like or if anyone just want a dataset to train on.
+There is also [a data directory](./examples/data) containing data produced by the scripts.
+It can be used to either study how the output should look like or if anyone just wants a dataset to train on.

 ## Authors <a name="authors"></a>